calamity10110/gul/docs/tutorials/course.md

 ### 1. Take Your Time

 - Don't rush through lessons
-- Experiment with the code examples
+- Excercise with the code examples
+- Experiment in playground
 - Try variations of the exercises

 ### 2. Practice Actively